Harriet the Spy (film): Plot

-When Harriet begins avoiding her homework her parents take away her notebooks and ask her teacher, Miss Elson, to search her for notebooks daily.
-During art class, Marion and her friends pour blue paint on Harriet as revenge for writing nasty things about them in her notebook.
-Harriet responds by slapping Marion in the face and flees the school.
-She exacts revenge by exposing that Marion's father left her family for his secretary, cutting off a chunk of Laura's hair, sabotaging Janie's science experiment, and humiliating Sport with a picture of him in a maid outfit.
-Her classmates further alienate her.
+When Harriet begins neglecting her schoolwork, her parents confiscate her notebooks and ask her teacher, Miss Elson, to search her for new notebooks daily.
+During art class, Marion and her friends pour blue paint over Harriet as revenge for writing things about them in her notebook.
+Harriet responds, slapping Marion in the face, and flees from the school.
+She exacts revenge in several ways: by exposing that Marion's father left their family for his secretary, by cutting off a chunk of Laura's hair, by sabotaging Janie's science experiment, and by humiliating Sport with a picture of him in a maid's outfit.
+This causes her classmates to alienate her further.

-Harriet's parents send her for evaluation by a psychologist who assures them that Harriet is fine.
-Harriet gets her notebook back, and in a surprise visit Golly tells her that in order to make things right again, she must do two things which she will not like: apologize and lie.
-Harriet says it is not worth it but Golly disagrees, saying Harriet is worth it as an individual, and her individuality will make others nervous.
+Harriet's parents send her for a psychological evaluation; the doctor assures them that Harriet is fine.
+Harriet gets her notebook back, and, in a surprise visit, Golly tells her that to make things right again, she must do two things that she will not like: apologize and lie.
+Harriet says it is not worth it, to which Golly disagrees, saying Harriet is worth it as an individual, and her individuality will make others nervous.
 She adds: "Good friends are one of life's blessings.
 Don't give them up without a fight."

-Harriet tries to apologize to Sport and Janie, who initially reject her before accepting her apology after being treated unfairly by Marion.
+Harriet tries apologizing to Sport and Janie, who initially rejected her before accepting her apology after finally coming to their senses and consequently quitting Marion's bully group due to being mistreated by her, much to Marion's dismay.
 Harriet opines to Miss Elson that Marion's appointment as editor was done unfairly, and Miss Elson opens it up for a vote.
 Harriet is voted in to replace Marion as editor.
 She writes an article apologizing to the class, all of whom (except Marion) accept her apology.
-At the opening of the 6th grade pageant, Janie, Sport, and Harriet set off a stink bomb as revenge on Marion, and dance to James Brown's "Get Up Offa That Thing".
+At the opening of the 6th-grade pageant, Janie, Sport, and Harriet set off a stink bomb as all the students, teachers, and audience dance to James Brown's "Get Up Offa That Thing."